The Ultimate Backpacking Malaysia Itinerary & Route (Including Borneo!)

 KL is 5 hours by bus from the Cameron Highlands.
 Click this link to book tickets.

-KL is also easily accessible via flight from hundreds of international locations, as well as domestic locations over the entire country.
+KL is easily accessible via flight from hundreds of international locations, as well as domestic locations over the entire country.
+The city has a good public transport network making it easy to get around.

 There are two main international airports in Kuala Lumpur, KLIA and KLIA2.
 There are buses from KL sentral to and from Singapore and Thailand.

-Taman Negara National Park – 2 or 3 days
+Taman Negara National Park: 2 – 3 days

-It’s also home to the famous canopy walkway, the longest of its kind in the world, where you can walk above the rainforest amongst the towering trees.
+There’s loads to do in Taman Negara National Park.
+It’s home to the longest canopy walkway in the world where you can walk above the rainforest amongst the towering trees.
+There is also river safaris and rapids, ziplines, indigenous villages and floating restaurants.

 Where to stay in Taman Negara: